 Meetings, Events, and Conferences.
-When the COVID-19 Community Level is HIGH, DNFSB will not host any in-person meetings, events, or conferences that will be attended by more than 50 participants-regardless of whether participants include members of the public-unless approved by the DNFSB Chair.
+DNFSB will not host any in-person meetings, events, or conferences that will be attended by more than 50 participants-regardless of whether participants include members of the public-unless approved by the DNFSB Chair.
 All meeting, conference, or event attendees must follow all applicable agency requirements.